rex0220/kintone-get-pluginid/docs/README.md

 To output the plugin ID to a file, use the \`--out\` or \`-o\` option:

 \`\`\`bash
-kintone-get-pluginid -i path/to/your/private_key.pem -o path/to/output_file.txt
+rex0220-get-pluginid -i path/to/your/private_key.pem -o path/to/output_file.txt
 \`\`\`

 This will write the generated plugin ID to the specified file.